Graph Cuts with Interacting Edge Costs - Examples, Approximations, and Algorithms: Introduction

-Throughout this paper, we assume to be given a directed graph\footnote{Undirected graphs can be reduced to bidirected graphs.} $\Gs = (\Vs, \Es)$ with $n$ nodes and $m$ edges, and terminal nodes $s,t \in \Vs$.
+Throughout this paper, we are given a directed graph\footnote{Undirected graphs can be reduced to bidirected graphs.} $\Gs = (\Vs, \Es)$ with $n$ nodes and $m$ edges, and terminal nodes $s,t \in \Vs$.
 The function $f:2^\Es \to \mathbb{R}_+$ is submodular and monotone nondecreasing, where by $2^\Es$ we denote the power set of $\Es$.
-We also assume $f$ to be \emph{normalized}, i.e., $f(\emptyset) = 0$.
-An equivalent alternative definition of submodularity of $f$ is that for all $A, B \subseteq \Es$, it must hold that
+We assume $f$ to be \emph{normalized}, i.e., $f(\emptyset) = 0$.
+Equivalently to Definition~\eqref{eq:diminreturns}, the function $f$ is submodular if for all $A, B \subseteq \Es$, it holds that